A Debt-Free Degree for Georgia Families Who Need it Most

-Late applications are not accepted, and no separate application is required.
-Promise candidates may be asked to provide verification of family financial information including, but not limited to, what is listed on the FAFSA.
+Late financial aid applications are not accepted, and no separate application is required.
+Tech Promise candidates may be asked to provide verification of family financial information including, but not limited to, what is listed on the FAFSA.
 Students qualified to participate in the Tech Promise Program will be selected from on-time applicants.

-Students are selected for Promise in advance of their first semester attending Georgia Tech as an entering first-year student.
+Students are selected for Tech Promise in advance of their first semester attending Georgia Tech as an entering first-year student.